-Export Control Bill 2017 was introduced into the Australian Parliament on 7 December 2017.
+The Export Control Bill 2017 was introduced into the Australian Parliament on 7 December 2017.

-Export Control Bill 2017 includes provisions for accredited properties.
+The proposed Export Control Bill 2017 includes provisions for accredited properties.

 The proposed legislative framework provides a robust, transparent and fair procedure for managers of accredited properties to receive notice of decisions made by the department, and to seek reconsideration and review of these decisions according to existing legislation.

-If you have any questions regarding this IAN please email the
+If you have any questions regarding this IAN please email the Horticulture Exports Program.

 Mr David Ironside